 This is the famed documentary that profiles a young Paul Tudor Jones, just as he is about to make one of the greatest calls in market history—the crash of 1987.
 At one point, it was nearly impossible for viewers to get their hands on a copy of this TV doc, but it has since resurfaced online.

-The most compelling scene in this 1987 one-hour PBS documentary is when we see Paul Tudor Jones who stays up all night trading Hong Kong bonds while downing Budweisers.
+The most compelling scene in this 1987 one-hour PBS documentary is when we watch Paul Tudor Jones, who stays up all night trading Hong Kong bonds while downing Budweisers.
 This is a fascinating look at the frantic, highly charged marketplace and a true legend of the markets.

 Here's an interesting film fact you might not know, even if you've watched the film more than once: in the final scene, when the Dukes are bankrupted, Winthorpe (Dan Aykroyd) and Billy Ray Valentine (Eddie Murphy) are actually shorting orange juice futures to break the Dukes.

-This granddaddy of them is director Oliver Stone's ode to the late 1980's excess that ran rampant on Wall Street.
-The film's archetype of financial greed is Gordon Gekko, played by Michael Douglas who nabbed an Oscar win for his performance.
+This granddaddy of them all is director Oliver Stone's ode to the late 1980's excess that ran rampant on Wall Street.
+The film's archetype of financial greed is Gordon Gekko, played by Michael Douglas, who nabbed an Oscar win for his performance.

-Douglas shares the screen with a young Charlie Sheen, who plays Bud Fox, an eager fanboy cum protégée, who slimes his way up the corporate ladder with Gekko until his conscience gets the better of him.
+Douglas shares the screen with a young Charlie Sheen, who plays Bud Fox, an eager fanboy-turned-protégée, who slimes his way up the corporate ladder with Gekko until his conscience gets the better of him.